Liam Coen: Early coaching career

-After his playing career ended, he worked at Brown as their quarterbacks coach in 2010 as well as 2012 to 2013.
+After his playing career ended, Coen worked at Brown as their quarterbacks coach in 2010 as well as 2012 to 2013.
 He spent 2011 with Rhode Island as their pass game coordinator and quarterbacks coach.

-He moved on to his alma mater UMass in 2014 as their pass game coordinator and quarterbacks coach.
-He was then hired by Maine as their offensive coordinator in 2016, incorporating schemes he learned at UMass from Mark Whipple.
+Coen moved on to his alma mater UMass in 2014 as their pass game coordinator and quarterbacks coach.
+Two years later, Coen was hired by Maine as their offensive coordinator, incorporating schemes he learned at UMass from Mark Whipple.

-He initially accepted a position at Holy Cross in 2018 as their offensive coordinator before accepting a position with the Los Angeles Rams.
+Coen initially accepted a position at Holy Cross in 2018 as their offensive coordinator before accepting a position with the Los Angeles Rams.

-Los Angeles Rams
+Los Angeles Rams (2018–2019)

 Coen was hired to be the assistant wide receivers coach for the Rams in 2018.
-He was reassigned to assistant quarterbacks coach in 2020.
+Two years later, he was reassigned to be the assistant quarterbacks coach.

-Kentucky
+Kentucky (2020–2021)

 Coen was named the offensive coordinator and quarterbacks coach at Kentucky on December 15, 2020.
 In Coen's unofficial interview with Kentucky head coach Mark Stoops, he presented a detailed plan of schedules and responsibilities as well as a video compilation of 300 offensive plays he thought he could implement from his time with the Rams.
 Coen helped the Wildcats to a 10–3 record, including a 20–17 victory over Iowa in the 2022 Citrus Bowl.

-Los Angeles Rams (second stint)
+Los Angeles Rams (second stint) (2022)

 On February 21, 2022, Coen was hired by the Los Angeles Rams as their offensive coordinator, replacing Kevin O'Connell, following his departure to become the head coach of the Minnesota Vikings.

-Kentucky (second stint)
+Kentucky (second stint) (2023)

 On January 10, 2023, Coen returned to his previous role as the offensive coordinator and quarterbacks coach at Kentucky.
 He helped coach the team to a 7–6 record averaging 29.1 points per game.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (2024)

 On February 3, 2024, Coen was hired by the Tampa Bay Buccaneers as their offensive coordinator under second-year head coach Todd Bowles.
-He helped the team to a 10-7 record with the offense ranking fourth in points scored and third in total yardage.
+He helped the team to a 10–7 record with the offense ranking fourth in points scored and third in total yardage.

-Jacksonville Jaguars
+Jacksonville Jaguars (2025–present)

 On January 24, 2025, Coen was hired as the head coach of the Jacksonville Jaguars.

-On October 6, 2025, Coen led the Jaguars to a statement win over the Kansas City Chiefs on Monday Night Football.
+In his first season as head coach, the Jaguars finished atop the AFC South with a 13–4 record.

+Coen made his playoff head coaching debut in the wild card round against the Buffalo Bills, but the Jaguars lost 27–24.